chanzuckerberg/chamber/README.md

 # CZI - Chamber

 This repo is a fork of original Chamber tool ([segmentio/chamber](https://github.com/segmentio/chamber)).
 THer goal is to add the following functionality:
+* Replace behavior of delete action to tag deleted credentials instead of removing them from parameter store.
+The goal is to allow recovery in case of misdeletion of credentials.
 * (WIP) Add inheritance.
 Allow loading multiple parameters for hierarchically named services.
 For instance, `<project>-<env>-<service>` would load all parameters for the specified project (`<project>`), for the env within the project (`<project>-<env>`) and for the specific service in inverse order of precedence.
-* (WIP) Replace behavior of delete action to tag deleted credentials instead of removing them from parameter store.
-The goal is to allow recovery in case of misdeletion of credentials.
 * (WIP) Allow reverting parameters to a specific version.

 # Chamber